-Because Trump is such a fool, and because he and his administration delayed — with willful ignorance and claims of hoax and media sensationalism — our nation’s response to the coronavirus, I went back to 2014, Obama and Ebola.
+Because Trump and his administration delayed — with willful ignorance and claims of hoax and media sensationalism — our nation’s response to the coronavirus, I went back to 2014, Obama and Ebola.
 I had to.
 I wanted (needed) to review how a wise and well-informed American president responded to the outbreak of a lethal disease in a foreign country.

 Nothing better illustrates our nightmarish fall from the decency and smarts of Obama to the troglodyte hell of Trump than how these two presidents responded to a major viral threat.